rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/scada/modbus_banner_grabbing.md

 ## Vulnerable Application

-This module will perform Banner grabbing in devices that uses the Modbus protocol.
-The module will send a payload with the function code 43 which is used to read device identification.
+This module will perform banner grabbing on devices that use the Modbus protocol by sending a payload with the function code 43 to read the target device's identification information.
 For more technical information, you can refer to this link: https://en.wikipedia.org/wiki/Modbus#Available_function/command_codes.

-Any device with the 502 port exposed could be a potential target.
+By default the service is running on port 502, so any device with this port open could be a potential target.
-A search in Shodan with the Dork `port:502` it's an easier way to find targets.
-Also you can filter the results by 'product'.

 ## Verification Steps
+<<<<<<< HEAD
   1. Do: ```use auxiliary/scanner/scada/modbus_banner_grabbing```
 <<<<<<< HEAD
   2. Do: ```set RHOST <IP>```